Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Potassium-sparing diuretics mechanism – aldosterone antagonism and ENaC blockade

-Introduction Potassium-sparing diuretics are a unique subclass of diuretics that help conserve potassium levels while promoting mild diuresis. … Read more
+Introduction Potassium-sparing diuretics are a unique subclass of diuretics that help conserve potassium levels while promoting mild diuresis.
+Unlike other diuretics, they do not cause hypokalemia, making them ideal as adjunct therapy with thiazide or loop diuretics.
+These drugs are grouped into two types: These drugs are tested frequently in USMLE, NCLEX, GPAT, NAPLEX, and … Read more

 Mechanism of Action of Thiazide Diuretics